Categories

 Originally published on September 19, 2019.

 Here in Vermont, we press apples into cider into mid to late September; a fun activity for kids to participate in the workload at home.
-This year was especially abundant, so they pressed a good 2 hours before coming in the house with sticky, fresh-pressed apple cider!
-I turned a few half-gallons into apple cider vinegar for the year ahead and froze a bunch to pull out for this recipe for Apple Cider Kefir.
+This year was especially abundant, so they pressed for 2 hours; coming in the house with sticky, fresh apple cider!
+I turned a few half-gallons into apple cider vinegar and froze a bunch to pull out for this recipe for Apple Cider Kefir.

-Friendly flora act as a digestive aid to keep the gut in good shape.
+The friendly flora inside of juice kefir acts as a digestive aid to keep gut in good shape.

 Many people on Body Ecology Diet (B.E.D.) ask if this is stage 1-friendly.
 Personally, I stayed with young coconut kefir and unsalted cultured vegetables for the first few months on the diet before introducing other types of probiotic food such as juice kefir, milk kefir and hemp milk kefir.